Summary Metrics and Listings that are Commonly Used to Track Study Progress

 Form Status

-The status of forms across different sites, to give an indication of data volume and data completeness.
-See the Site Summary report for additional information about site numbers.
+The status of forms across different sites to indicate data volume and data completeness.
+Please look at the Site Summary report for additional information about site numbers.

-Tap the report header to export the numbers for all sites that are currently included in the dashboard filter
+Tap the report header to export the numbers for all sites currently included in the dashboard filter.

 Protocol Deviations and Adverse Events

-The number of protocol deviations and adverse events that have occurred at each site.
+The number of protocol deviations and adverse events occurred at each site.
 These are based on which forms were defined by the study Builder.

 Query Details